 Hello!
 Seeking help is often very hard.
 Everyone needs support at some point and it takes a lot of courage to step out.
 I respect those who do so a great deal!
 Thank you for taking the time to consider me as a helper.
 While it is important to understand about my credentials and approach to therapy, it is also important that you know I respect you and I will be very careful about our counseling relationship.
 Your health and growth are important to me.
 I have had successful experience in addressing trauma, foster/adoption-related issues, anxiety, depression, rel...

-I am licensed in Arkansas with 18 years of professional work experience.
-I have experience in helping clients with stress and anxiety, coping with addictions, motivation, self esteem, and confidence, & bipolar disorder.
+I am licensed in Arkansas with 3 years of professional work experience.
+I have experience in helping clients with trauma and abuse, depression, & coping with life changes.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Pea Ridge area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Pea Ridge due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Pea Ridge to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.